-The unusual orbit also meant that the spacecraft flies very low over the planet’s northern hemisphere, enabling it to conduct high resolution observations of the clouds and surface.
-Near apocentre, its furthest point from the planet, Venus Express is able to achieve wide area coverage of the atmospheric conditions in the southern hemisphere, including the tracking of large cloud features.
+The unusual orbit also meant that the spacecraft flew very low over the planet's northern hemisphere, enabling it to conduct high resolution observations of the clouds and surface.
+Near apocentre, its furthest point from the planet, Venus Express was able to achieve wide area coverage of the atmospheric conditions in the southern hemisphere, including the tracking of large cloud features.

 Many of the spacecraft's observations have focused on the structure, dynamics, composition and chemistry of the dense atmosphere and the overlying clouds.
 One of the most fascinating features is the swirling vortex at the planet’s South Pole, which was found to be much more complex than previously thought.
 Venus Express showed that the internal structure of the vortex is highly variable, whilst its centre of rotation is located approximately three degrees of latitude away from the South Pole.
 The feature changes shape at least every 24 hours and drifts around the Pole over a period of five to 10 Earth days.

 Other surprises included the discovery of a surprisingly cold region high in the planet’s atmosphere that may be frigid enough for carbon dioxide to freeze out as ice or snow, the discovery of a high altitude ozone layer and a mysterious layer of sulphur dioxide far above the main cloud layer.